HaR15/InfoSec-University/Phase3/IndividualReports.md

     During the last I was responsible for these two User Stories:<br>
     -As Sergina I want to review Cryptography so that I understand how it works.<br>
     -As Sergina I want to practice using Cryptography so that I can test my understanding.<br>
-    Based on the material outlined in the last phase I created the tutorials and exercises within the Category Cryptography.
+    Based on the material outlined in the last phase I created the tutorials and exercises within the category Cryptography.
   </li>
   <li>
-    For this project we used the framework [Sails.js](http://sailsjs.org/#!/)which I haven't used before.
+    For this project we used the framework [Sails.js](https://sailsjs.org/#!/) which I haven't used before.
 It was very interesting learning about the framework and seeing how useful it is.
   </li>
   <li>
   I am responsible with the work - I tried to plan ahead, and I finished my parts of the work as soon as possible.